Connecting the Dots: A Machine Learning Ready Dataset for Ionospheric Forecasting Models: Baseline Results

 Our machine learning ready data product has enabled the training of a suite of global ionospheric forecast models showing promising results on autoregressive forecasts of TEC.
 These models are trained on a 15-minute cadence aligned data product, with dense TEC maps from JPL serving as prediction targets.
 Our models, named IonCast \cite{ioncast}, outperform baseline persistence TEC forecasts and produce accurate forecasts up to 12-hour lead times.
 The IonCast models include an LSTM \cite{Hochreiter1997} baseline model, a Spherical Neural Operator Model (SFNO) \citep{Bonev2025}, and a GraphCast \citep{Lam2023} model inspired by recent advancements in weather modeling.

-Our data product is available publicly as a Google Cloud bucket, along with the codebase used to align, process, and split data based on geomagnetic storm events \footnote{{https://console.cloud.google.com/storage/browser/ionosphere\textunderscore data\textunderscore public}}.
+Our data product is available publicly on AWS S3, along with the codebase used to align, process, and split data based on geomagnetic storm events \footnote{{https://zenodo.org/records/18343833} and {https://github.com/FrontierDevelopmentLab/2025-HL-Ionosphere-dataset}}.
 Our codebase includes PyTorch datasets that prepare training data according to user-specified start and end ranges, dataset-specific normalization schemes, and example PyTorch model training code.

 The growing availability of data in the fields of space weather and heliophysics has made it possible to curate large datasets of heterogeneous data sources for machine learning model training.
 Yet, no existing resource aligns ionospheric TEC maps (both sparse and dense) with solar and geomagnetic driver data to enable ionospheric modeling with machine learning.
 To this end, we present a novel dataset that integrates data from diverse modalities, sources, and cadences into a single, machine-learning-ready product.